H-Matus/internet_radio/README.md

 # ESP32
 I am using Espressif ESP32-WROOM-32D Microcontroller.

+5V power supply via jumper cables is very unstable and makes a very distorted MP3 output.
+Therefore, power is suplied via USB connection.
+At the moment, ESP32 is connected to PC, but later, a powerbank will be used.

 ### Errors
 - If Platformio fails to fetch the correct address to flash the code into, hold the BOOT button on the microcontroller during "PlatformIO: Upload".
     - There is a better way of doing this from software side, so that user would not have to physically hold the BOOT button, but I lost the explanation.

 # VS1053 Decoder
 Example code was used from this GitHub: https://github.com/baldram/ESP_VS1053_Library

+Power supply used for VS1053 is 3.3V

 Most guides on the internet are saying to connect the VS1053 to 5V, which is not true!
 In VS1053 specifications, the Absolute Maximum Ratings show that power supply can't be over 3.6V. http://www.vlsi.fi/fileadmin/datasheets/vs8053.pdf